oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/prioritize-recall-evidence/prioritize-recall-evidence.md

 - Produce the approved recall context used by the Select AI Agent lab.

 ## Task 1: Ensure Vector Data and Use the Loaded Model

+Kevin needs complaint evidence that reflects meaning, not only matching words.
+David keeps vectors and source evidence together; Tim prepares the model-backed data.

 1. Inspect the complaint text and query text that will become the embedding inputs.